IELTS Writing Task 2 Sample 39 - Nowadays we are producing more and more rubbish

 The amount of waste we produce has increased.
 This problem is a result of our consumer culture.
 Advertisers encourage us to buy the newest fashions.
 If something breaks, we throw it away and buy a new one.
 Products are not made to last.
 The amount of household waste is growing because most foods are sold non-biodegradable plastic packaging.
 This waste ends up in landfill sites.
 People do not think about the consequences of dropping rubbish.
 They assume that somebody is responsible for cleaning the streets, but they do not know who is this somebody.
 Most of the litter seen on streets is fast food packaging.
 The plastic packaging does not break down easily.

-To summarise, it seems either governments or people should be responsible about the amount of rubbish is produced.
+To summarise, it seems either governments or people should be responsible for the amount of rubbish is produced.
 Also, all human being should learn to be more environmentally friendly.

 (Approximately 274 words)